punchagan/expense-tracker/README.md

 You could use a simple Google Form to track Cash expenses that are not captured digitally.
-You can make a copy of this [Sample form](https://docs.google.com/spreadsheets/d/1LWoj0L-OkYOJXmz8jmxMpUJ0kBIWuDSt_TqUisAXt-I/edit#gid=1684157822) from `File > Make a copy` and then use the copied form (accessible from `Tools
-> Manage Form > Go to live form`) to fill in your data.
+You can make a copy of this [Sample form](https://docs.google.com/spreadsheets/d/1LWoj0L-OkYOJXmz8jmxMpUJ0kBIWuDSt_TqUisAXt-I/edit#gid=1684157822) from `File > Make a copy` and then use the copied form (`Tools > Manage Form > Go to live form`) to fill in your data.
 You can set the `GSHEET_ID` environment variable to the ID of the spreadsheet after setting the permissions to make the sheet viewable by anyone with the link.
 The script `gdrive-csv.py` can then be used to fetch this data as a CSV.

 ## Installation